Did Carole Middleton Just Spill The Beans For The Royal Christening Of Prince Louis?

 — HELLO!
 US (@hellomagUS) June 3, 2018

-Carole Middleton sees the guest of honor wearing a silk gown, preferably from Monsoon, but this won’t be the case for Prince Louis who is going to wear the same gown worn by siblings Prince George and Princess Charlotte which is Honiton lace and white satin.
+Carole Middleton even has thoughts on what the child should wear for the celebration.
+She sees the guest of honor wearing a silk gown, preferably from Monsoon, but this won’t be the case for Prince Louis who is going to wear the same gown worn by siblings Prince George and Princess Charlotte which is Honiton lace and white satin.

 In the article, the former stewardess suggests appropriate gifts for the baby and also thinks the host should always give either a goodie bag or a thank you gift to take home.